hiro106/english-expressions-notes/words_phrases_syntax_in_sentences.md

  - I have **grilled my Googler friends for information about** the way things really work inside of the company.
  - How do they manage such a massive, monolithic code repository **without falling over**?
  - As far as this outsider can tell, the systems and processes for writing code at Google must be among the best in the world, given both the scale of the company and how often people **sing their praises**.
+ - **To my delight,** there are several chapters that go deep on various aspects of automated testing, **a topic that continues to meet with too much resistance** in our industry.
+ - Write a loop that **tries the following values for** max_leaf_nodes from a set of possible values.
+ - Store the output **in some way that allows you to** select the value of max_leaf_nodes **that gives the most accurate model on your data**.
  -